uprighted-learners/ptsb-oct-23/misc/find-replace-regex.md

 ### How can I solve this?!

 How can I solve this without manually doing it?
 I can use both find/replace along w/ regex to make a singular global replacement this fle.
-Regular expressions (aka regex) is an expression library that provides tool to search strings and eventually be paired w/ other tools to manipulate them.
+Regular expressions (aka regex) is an expression library that provides tooling to search strings and eventually be paired w/ other tools to manipulate them.
 This has helped me immensely in my career including non-code things!

 Seriously - it's saved my day many times.
 One time is fixed a major bug causing our customer Facebook from continuing to lose major amounts of money.
-Another time there was days of work revising database information requested by me that was otherwise a manual process.
+Another time there was days of work revising database information requested by a product owner that was otherwise a manual process.

 ---